 Feedback from a patient treated with stem cells for Lyme disease at Swiss Medica clinic:

 “I didn’t drive a car last year at all because I couldn’t feel my legs and had seizures.
-But now I have the freedom to drive and being anywhere”.
+But now I have the freedom to drive and be anywhere”.

 Patient from Australia.

 • Loss of feeling in the left side of the body;

 After the treatment: